• Home

 Drone shot over a beach in South Sri Lanka

 I’ve written plenty of guides on why you need to visit Sri Lanka now, how to plan your trip, what to see, where to go, and what you should know before you visit.
 Unless you’ve been living under a rock, you’ll know that Sri Lanka has become one of the top places to visit in Asia.
-Since I’ve written extensively about what you should do in Sri Lanka, I thought it would be fitting to cover some things you shouldn’t do in Sri Lanka!

-You might also like: this express 1 week Sri Lanka itinerary to help you make the most of your time, or this 2 week Sri Lanka itinerary that covers most of the country’s top highlights.
+You might also like: this express 1 week Sri Lanka itinerary to help you make the most of your time, or this 2 week Sri Lanka itinerary that covers most of the country’s top highlights

-1. Don’t ride an elephant
+1. Don’t ride an elephant in Sri Lanka

 Elephant Gathering in Sri Lanka